-South West Community Chaplaincy (SWCC) aims to help those who have been subject to criminal justice move forward to crime free lives.
-All of them seeking to make such a change are vulnerable and we may also be working with their families.
+South West Community Chaplaincy (SWCC) aims to help anyone who has been subject to criminal justice move forward to crime free lives.
+All those seeking to make such a change are vulnerable and we may also be working with their families.